 - Gravimetric assessment

 Contaminated surfaces are more difficult to wet than clean surfaces.
 Good wettability is the basic prerequisite for coating with paints, printing inks or adhesives.
 A simple method for the measurement of the surface tension on a very wide range of materials is to use test inks.
 For this purpose, we apply test ink to the surface.
 If the lines remain stable, the surface is easy to wet.
 The surface of the substrate then corresponds as a minimum to the surface tension of the test ink.
 If the ink pulls together, the wettability of the substrate is lower than that of the test ink used.
 The procedure is then repeated with a test ink with a lower surface tension.
 The higher the value is for the surface tension, the cleaner the surface.
 The surface tension/surface energy is stated in mN/m.

 Organic contaminating films such as greases, oils or wax fluoresce if they are excited using UV light.
 Materials that do not fluoresce can also be rendered visible by including fluorescing dyes as markers.
-In this way we can quickly and without contact verify the presence of organic substances on metallic surfaces.
+In this way we can verify, quickly and without contact, the presence of organic substances on metallic surfaces.
 We only need an absolutely clean surface as a reference.
 The higher the fluorescence value measured, the thicker the filmic contamination.
 The measured value is stated in RFU (Relative Fluorescence Units).

-VERIFICATION AND QUALIFICATION USING RAMAN AND FT-IR SPECTROSCOPY
+VERIFICATION AND IDENTIFICATION USING RAMAN AND FT-IR SPECTROSCOPY

 Chemical contaminating films such as oils, greases, cooling lubricants, cleaning agents, preservatives, solvents and more can be analysed directly on the surface of the component using the spectroscopic analysis methods RAMAN and FT-IR.
 These measurement and analysis methods provide qualitative measured values.
-This means we can not only verify the presence of contamination, but also identify it unambiguously.
+This means we can verify the presence of contamination and identify it unambiguously.
 Reference databases are required for these near-surface analysis methods.

 VERIFICATION AND QUANTIFICATION USING GAS CHROMATOGRAPHY (GC-FID)

-For this purpose, we extract the contamination from the component using suitable solvents and analyse the organic residue released using gas chromatography coupled with a flame ionisation detector (GC-FID).
-As a result, we obtain the sum of the soluble organic contamination in mg/component or in mg/m².
+For this purpose we extract the contamination from the component using a suitable solvent and analyse the organic residues released using gas chromatography coupled with a flame ionisation detector (GC-FID).
+As a result we obtain the sum of the soluble organic contamination in mg/component or in mg/m².

-Here we extract the contamination from the component using suitable solvents and separate the solid residue using filtration.
+Here we extract the contamination from the component using a suitable solvent and separate the solid residues using filtration.
 After the evaporation of the solvent, we determine the mass of the soluble residues gravimetrically using an analytical balance.
 The result is stated in mg/component or in mg/m².